inc/tilt/sdk/README.md

 The API requests are available as both HTTPS GET and POST requests that return JSON data.
 See the Curl examples below for details about using the API directly.

+Successful API requests will result in HTTP status code 200 and contain a field "ok" with the value True.
+Unsuccessful API requests may result either in the value of "ok" being False or HTTP status 500.

 The latest JavaScript library is available at https://tilt.cash/js/tilt.js.

 ### API Key